 Even if the latter scenario does not play out so profoundly, we would still anticipate a very slow, gradual move back to normality, as social distancing measures remain stubbornly in place, while travel will remain curtailed and sporting events may take an even longer time to get back to normal.

-The unprecedented events that we are continuing to witness create a number of consequences; some of these fall within the remit of long-term themes that we have discussed previously, such as state intervention and population dynamics, and are listed below:
+The unprecedented events that we are continuing to witness create a number of consequences; some of these fall within the remit of our long-term investment themes, such as state intervention and population dynamics, and are listed below:

 - ‘Big government’ – permanently higher spending on health and social services, along with permanently higher tax rates

-- ‘De-globalisation’ – shorter supply chains, more goods considered a matter of national security (food, technology, medical equipment, etc.) and therefore domestically sourced, rather than acquired purely on ‘value-for-money’ considerations
+- ‘De-globalization’ – shorter supply chains, more goods considered a matter of national security (food, technology, medical equipment, etc.) and therefore domestically sourced, rather than acquired purely on ‘value-for-money’ considerations

 - Companies expected to play more of an overtly ‘social’ role (as the quid pro quo for the various forms of state support they have received)